DelaemIgrulki/Egg_catcher/README.md

 In order to open this project on your pc, you must to download images and code from marked folders

 ![instruction](https://user-images.githubusercontent.com/73636880/102790488-b3df9e00-43cf-11eb-9618-d2aa4fa957c1.png)

+Also dont foget install pygame module!
+Write on the terminal: pip install pygame